sct/sct.dev/content/blog/its-about-time/index.md

 ---
 title: It's about time
 date: "2019-02-26"
-description: "I finally have a domain I am very happy with.
-Let's see what I can do with it,"
 ---

 Wow what's this?
 Some sort of _internet blog_ or something?
 Well I guess that's exactly what this is.
 I'm doing it!
 I'm going to post things if I can ever find the time.